-The carrying amounts of cash and cash equivalents, short-term receivables and payables and short-term borrowings reasonably approximate to their fair values due to the relatively short-term nature of these
+The carrying amounts of cash and cash equivalents, short-term receivables and payables and short-term borrowings reasonably approximate to their fair values due to the relatively short-term nature of these financial instruments.

-There has been no transfer between Level 1 and Level 2 during the financial year (2021: no transfer in either directions).
+There has been no transfer between Level 1 and Level 2 during the financial year (2022: Level 1 and Level 2 during the financial year).